Utrecht, South Africa: History

-In 1843, the British annexed the newly-formed Klip River Republic.
-Most of the inhabitants moved to the (later) Free State and Transvaal Province, but three of them – A. T. Spies, J. C. Klopper and C. J. van Rooyen – stole land east of the Buffalo River for 300 cattle in 1852 from Zulu King Mpande.
-Van Rooyen, who spoke the Zulu language fluently, was a friend of King Mpande and had assisted him a few years earlier.
-Prior to 1852, Van Rooyen had permission to use this tract of land for grazing.
+In 1843, the British annexed the newly formed Klip River Republic.
+Most of the inhabitants moved to the (later) Free State and Transvaal Province, but three of them – A. T. Spies, J. C. Klopper and C. J. van Rooyen – owned land east of the Buffalo River for 300 cattle in 1852 from Zulu King Mpande.
+Van Rooyen, who spoke the Zulu language fluently, was a friend of King Mpande kaSenzangakhona and, had assisted him a few years earlier.
+Before 1852, Van Rooyen had permission to use this tract of land for grazing.

 The majority of northern Natal was intermittently uninhabited, since King Shaka had driven out the resident Hlubi people; the Zulu people inhabited the land generally.
 In the Transvaal Archive, the settlers who moved there with the trio were called the Buffel rivier maatschappij (Buffalo River Society).

 In a proclamation dated 27 December 1852 the Zuid-Afrikaansche Republic (ZAR), in a letter signed by Commander-General A. W. J. Pretorius (the hero of the Battle of Blood River), warned them that the ZAR did not recognize the transaction.
 This was due to a fear of antagonizing the English, who would be their neighbors on the Buffalo River after the annexation of the Klip River Republic.
 This warning was re-issued in December 1853, in a letter written to "Phillip Koch and the rest of the inhabitants of the area of the Buffalo River".
 These inhabitants wished to be incorporated into the ZAR, but the ZAR refused.
 On 8 September 1854 the trio of settlers again traded the same land for a further 100 cattle and had a bill of sale signed; it may be viewed in the Transvaal Archive.
 The following is a translation from the original Dutch:

 Permission to graze the land under traditional Zulu land use system did not equate to ownership as understood in Western terms.

 The Republic of Utrecht (after the formation of the New Republic on its eastern side, which had been known as the Old Republic) existed until 1858, when it joined the Republic of Lydenburg.
 This republic joined the ZAR in 1860.
 Utrecht and Vryheid (the capital of the former New Republic) remained part of the ZAR until 31 May 1902, when the ZAR surrendered to Great Britain.
 After this, both towns (and their districts) were incorporated into the Colony of Natal as spoils of war.